GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 ## Deploy to Google Cloud

-`cd` into the root of your WordPress project:
+Go to the root of your WordPress project:

-    $ cd my-wordpress-project
+    cd my-wordpress-project

 Run the following command to deploy your project to App Engine:

-    $ gcloud app deploy app.yaml cron.yaml
+    gcloud app deploy app.yaml cron.yaml

 Now you can access your site, and continue the installation step!
 The URL is `https://YOUR_PROJECT_ID.appspot.com/`.